mohammadakz/mohammadakz/README.md

-### Hi there 👋 I am a web-developer with Civil Engineering background.
+### Hi there 👋 I am a web-developer and computer vision enthusiast with Civil Engineering background.
 In other words, I can build webapps and buildings.
 **https://mohammadakz.github.io/online-portfolio/**